2206080/CS220AU-DP-2022/dp-checklist.md

 The student registration number(s) of the student(s) I provided feedback with is: 2200082

-* I simply run out of time.
+* I simply ran out of time.